How can a bank that offers no physical branches, no ATMs, and no checking accounts gain footing in the American market?

 At the time of this writing, Barclays’ current annual savings rate is about 20 times higher than the national average.
 And there are no fees associated with this account, either.

 How can this bank afford a high payout rate?
 Like many online-only banks, Barclays has eliminated huge overhead and infrastructure costs.
-You won’t find a Barclays Bank branch or ATM in your neighborhood — or anywhere else in the United States.
+As a trade-off, you won’t find a Barclays Bank branch in your neighborhood.
+And you also won’t find any ATMs.